retouching/web-tvod/readme.md

 $ flask run
 ```

-*To pass requests in a proxy, set the PROXY environment variable*
+To pass requests in a proxy, set the PROXY environment variable
+You can also proxy segments stream by set CFW_PROXY_URL environment variable with your [cfw-proxy](https://github.com/retouching/cfw-proxy) URL

 <h2>Demo</h2>